-- Thining the uterine lining (endometrium).
-This makes it less likely for egg to implant successfully.
+- Thinning the uterine lining (endometrium).
+Thinning the uterine lining makes it harder for an egg to implant.

-- Thicken cervical mucus.
-By thickening your natural cervical fluids, it is much harder for sperm to enter the uterus and reach the egg.
+- Thickening cervical mucus.
+Thick cervical mucus makes it much harder for sperm to enter the uterus and reach the egg.

-With the use of any type of hormonal birth control, your natural hormonal balance is altered which causes you to experience a plethora of side effects and causes a disconnection with your feminine essence.
+With the use of any type of hormonal birth control, the natural hormonal balance is altered causing a disconnection with the feminine essence.
 Once stopping birth control, it is important to take steps to prevent Post Birth Control Syndrome.

 Contact Her Sacred Place firstname.lastname@example.org to learn more about Post Birth Control Syndrome (PBCS) and ways to reset your body after quitting the synthetic hormones!